-Stefani D. Carter

-Independent Director - Chair Age - 47

-Director since 2019
+Stefani D. Carter Independent Director - Chair Age - 47 Director since 2019

 Stefani D. Carter has served as a member of the Board of Directors since December 2019.
 Ms. Carter serves as Chair of each of the Board of Directors, Executive Committee and the RPT Committee, and as a member of each of the Nominating Committee and the Litigation Committee.
 Ms. Carter has been a practicing attorney since 2005, specializing in civil litigation, contractual disputes and providing general counsel and advice to small businesses and individuals.
 Ms. Carter currently serves as Honorary Chair of Dallas HERO, Inc., an entity that advocates for changes to the city charter.
 She also serves as the principal of two entities, Stefani Carter & Associates, LLC, a consulting and legal services firm, and Stable Realty, LLC, a real estate investments firm.
 From 2020 to 2023, Ms. Carter served as a litigation shareholder at Ferguson Braswell Fraser Kubasta PC ("FBFK"), a full-service law firm.
-Prior to FBFK, Ms. Carter served as senior counsel at the law firm of Estes Thorne & Carr PLLC for three years.
-In addition, Ms. Carter served as an elected representative of House District 102 in the Texas House of Representatives between 2011 and 2015.
+Prior to FBFK, Ms. Carter served as an elected representative of House District 102 in the Texas House of Representatives between 2011 and 2015.
 Between 2005 and 2011, Ms. Carter was employed as an associate in various law firms, including Vinson & Elkins, and served as a criminal prosecutor.